emberjs/rfcs/text/0432-contextual-helpers.md

 a runtime error (trying to invoke a component as helper).

-A different design has been considered where the first form is just strictly a syntatic surgar for the latter and `(...)` invocation is one true primitive that ties everything together.
+A different design has been considered where the first form is just strictly a syntactic sugar for the latter and `(...)` invocation is one true primitive that ties everything together.

 Specifically, when "invoked" with `(...)`, a component or modifier simply